PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:22:17
+Last updated: 2024-04-02 19:22:52
-Random Quote: Fame usually comes to those who are thinking about something else. - Oliver Wendell Holmes Jr.
+Random Quote: What happens is not as important as how you react to what happens. - Ellen Glasgow